 When chasing our dreams we’ll often encounter fear.
 Instead of fighting fear we can transform it and use it as a source of motivation.
 If you’ve been hesitant about moving forward with your plans follow these five ways to overcome fear and move forward.
 (Estimated reading time: 5 minutes)

 “We cannot escape fear.
 We can only transform it into a companion that accompanies us on all of our exciting adventures.”— Susan Jeffers

 Fear.
 We’ve all experienced it at some point in our lives.

-Whether real or imagined, fear is a potent emotion that makes us overreact or completely stops us in our tracks.
+Whether real or imagined, fear is a potent emotion.
+It can make us overreact or stop us in our tracks.
 It’s a physiological reaction known as the fight or flight response, which we’re wired to express in emergencies.

 Like the red alert indicator on the dashboard of a vehicle, fear alerts us whenever we encounter threats that could potentially harm us or our loved ones.
 It prevents us from walking down dark alleys at night or crossing a road in heavy traffic or leaving our doors unlocked.

 We share this instinctual predisposition with other creatures on the planet.
 The reptilian part of our brain is built for this specific function – to help us survive in a world that is filled with dangerous situations and people that could threaten our safety and survival.